Permanent Change of Station

 Maria, an Army spouse, explains why she swears by having “healthy” PCS and emergency funds.

-While the government provides relocation allowances to help cover the costs a PCS, those allowances may not be enough to cover all of the expenses you will incur, or fully restore your financial situation to how it looks today.
+While the government provides relocation allowances to help cover the costs of a PCS, those allowances may not be enough to cover all of the expenses you will incur, or fully restore your financial situation to how it looks today.

 Also, depending on where you move, the cost of living could be very different than what you’re used to now.